-The increase was due to the reclassification from investment properties of the ACPT floor used as ALCO's principal office, as mentioned above.
+The increase was due to the reclassification from investment properties of the ACPT floor used as ArthaLand's new principal office as mentioned above.

 74% Decrease in Deferred Tax Assets

 The decrease was due to realization of net income in CLLC.